 To encourage orderly, contiguous development which supports the efficient utilization and logical extension of municipal services, promotes infrastructure resiliency to mitigate the effects of Climate Change, while minimizing long term costs to the Township.

 To ensure that where large scale development is proposed, overall servicing, stormwater management, and transportation studies are prepared and submitted to the satisfaction of the Township and relevant approved agencies prior to proceeding with development approvals.
+The above noted studies may also be required for small-scale developments if deemed appropriate.

 3.8.1.5 To promote stormwater and climate change Low Impact